 But practical jokes short circuit the whole thing.
 The “funny” is not dependent on the creator.
 Instead, it’s dependent on:

 - A member of the audience being unaware that they’re part of a performance

 - The reaction (surprise, shock, confusion) of said member

 The joke doesn’t make the reaction.
 The reaction makes the joke.

 A good joke has to be smart enough that the audience knows humor is being unspooled in front of them, yet a moment of surprise is still achieved.
 That’s hard.
 The audience is in on it, and thus, if you have to explain the punch-line/create an obvious reveal (APRIL FOOLS!) the joke doesn’t work.

 Practical jokes, such as April Fools’ Day jokes, require obvious reveals, and replace that social contract with a violation of trust.
 Yes I know that analysis sounds harsh, overly-serious, draconian, etc. But it’s true.
 Practical jokes are “The Boy who Cried Wolf.”

 And we all know how that ended.

-One of the reasons why Dappered works is trust.
-If we were to just recommend crap to make a buck, you guys would stop reading.
-So we don’t.
-We do our damndest to stay independent and to tell the truth.
-So while marketing departments of some seriously big brands are gonna send out emails & social media posts on Monday (April 1st) shilling invisible jeans, or shirts with no torsos (just sleeves!) or a new watch which looks suspiciously like a wearable sun dial…
+April Fools’ is coming.
+And marketing departments of some seriously big brands are gonna send out April Fools emails & social media posts on April 1st, shilling invisible jeans, or shirts with no torsos (just sleeves!) or a new watch which looks suspiciously like a wearable sun dial.